-- 2. Change secondary fuel filter every 500 hours or as necessary. - a.
+- 2. Change secondary fuel filter every 500 hours. - a.
 Remove the spin-on filter by turning it counterclockwise with a filter wrench.
-Fill the new element with fuel and install it after applying engine oil to gasket surface.
+Fill the new cartridge with fuel and install it after applying engine oil to gasket surface.
 Screw on until the gasket surface comes into contact with sealing surface of filter base.
 Then, tighten it two-thirds of a turn by hand.
 Do not overtighten. - b.
 Fuel filter part number is:

-M773LW3(G): #24-52020
+M673L3(G) & LD3(G) - #24-52020